 Additionally, all Alcatel-Lucent products that emit radio frequency (RF) energy must comply with country-specific regulations for human exposure to RF emissions in the manufacturing and product-use phases.
 Compliance is determined either by analytical assessment or measurement of propagated RF energy.
 Finally, our company requirement dictates that all electronic waste is shipped to processing facilities that have passed our EHS liability assessment.
 Unless otherwise specified, all electronic waste is processed to recover as much of its recyclable material as possible.

-Our position on human exposure to the electromagnetic environment
+Our position on exposure to the electromagnetic environment √

-Our position regarding the electromagnetic environment is based on the opinion of more than 150 expert committees mandated by national and international authorities to assess the advancement of scientific knowledge.
-All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) or the Institute of Electrical and Electronics Engineers (IEEE) — the international commissions recognized by the WHO.
+Our position regarding the human exposure to RF transmissions is based on the opinion of more than 150 expert committees mandated by national and international authorities to assess the advancement of scientific knowledge.
+All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the international commissions recognized by the World Health Organization (WHO) or similar recommendations from the Institute of Electrical and Electronics Engineers (IEEE).

-We support the development of human exposure assessment standards through international standardization bodies and industry associations.
-We also contribute to the global standardization framework of exposure assessment methods coordinated by the International Electrotechnical Commission.
-This framework aims to harmonize exposure assessment methods from regional and international standardization bodies such as the IEEE and the European Committee for Electrotechnical Standardization.
+We support the development of global standards for exposure assessment through international standardization bodies and industry associations, such as the GSM Association.
+We contribute in particular to the International Electrotechnical Commission (IEC), the International Telecommunication Union (ITU) and the European Committee for Electrotechnical Standardization (CENELEC).

 Packaging and distribution